sunpeak is MCP-App-First (April 2026)

 When ChatGPT Apps launched in October 2025, they had their own proprietary SDK.
 Building for ChatGPT meant building only for ChatGPT.

-That changed when OpenAI contributed to and aligned on MCP Apps as the open standard.
-The rendering model, the iframe sandbox, the UI functionality — all of it became portable.
-And as of February 2026, the major hosts actually implemented it.
+That changed when OpenAI contributed to MCP Apps as the open standard.
+The rendering model, the iframe sandbox, the UI resource system, all of it became portable.
+By early 2026, the major hosts shipped real implementations.

 What that means in practice: sunpeak’s core APIs target the MCP App interface, not any single host.
-At the same time, sunpeak layers in the major host-specific functionality developers need to seamlessly support differentiated platforms (think React Native).
+At the same time, sunpeak layers in host-specific functionality that developers need to seamlessly support differentiated platforms (think React Native).
+You get portability by default and platform power when you need it.

 How It Works